Tim55667757/AVStockParser/README.md

 usage: python AVStockParser.py [some options] [one command]

 Alpha Vantage data parser.
-Get, parse, and save stock history as .csv-file or pandas dataframe.
+Get, parse, and save stock history as .csv-file or Pandas dataframe.
 See examples: https://tim55667757.github.io/AVStockParser

 optional arguments:
   -h, --help            show this help message and exit